Nallan Chakravartula Krishnamacharyulu

-Nallan Chakravartula Krishnamacharyulu (1924–2006) was a scholar, musician, teacher and exponent of the art of hari katha.
+Nallan Chakravartula Krishnamacharyulu (1924–2006) was an Indian scholar, musician, teacher and exponent of the art of hari katha.
 He belongs to the lineage of Saint Tyagaraja.
 He was a first generation disciple of Sriman Parupalli Krishnaiyyah pantulu.
 Being a top grade artist, his reach went above and beyond being a violinist and a musician.
 He was also a pandit in Sanskrit and Telugu literature who wrote and composed numerous Kritis, yaksha ganas, poems and harikathas.
 He was awarded the Vaggeyakara award by the Madras music academy in 2005.